sidalbingl/FrameForge/prd.md

 FrameForge automates the video-to-storyboard process through a **GPU-powered inference pipeline** on Cloud Run:

-1. User uploads a short video (≤ 10 s).
+1. User uploads a video (≤ 150 MB).
-2. The video is split into key frames using OpenCV/FFmpeg.
+2. The video is split into key frames using **intelligent scene detection** or fixed-interval extraction.
-3. Each frame is processed by a lightweight **Vision-Language Model (VLM)** (e.g., BLIP-2 or LLaVA-7B) running on Cloud Run GPU (NVIDIA L4).
+3. Each frame is processed by **BLIP base model** running on Cloud Run GPU (NVIDIA L4).
-4. Captions are aggregated into a JSON storyboard structure.
+4. (Optional) **Whisper** transcribes audio and aligns dialogue with frames.
+5. **Gemini 1.5 Flash** analyzes the frames and generates a professional screenplay with:
+   - Logline and synopsis
+   - INT/EXT scene formatting
+   - Visual style and themes
-5. All assets are stored in **Google Cloud Storage (GCS)** and returned as signed URLs.
+6. All assets are stored in **Google Cloud Storage (GCS)** and returned as signed URLs.
-6. (Optional) Gemini or Gemma text model refines captions for stylistic consistency.

-The result is a fast, low-cost, fully serverless video summarization system.
+The result is a fast, comprehensive, fully serverless video-to-screenplay system.

 ---